White House Tours and Events: a Complete Guide

 We really enjoyed the Easter Egg Roll and would love to do it again!

 If you have any other tips or experiences to share, I would love if you left them in the comments below!
-Also if there are any questions I can answer for you please feel free to reach out, I'm happy to try and help!
-If you enjoyed this article, please use the buttons to share below!
 If you could attend an event at the White House, which one would it be?

 Pin Me For Later: